apache/mynewt-site/docs/newtmgr/install_linux.md

 2. Install the latest stable release version of newtmgr from a Debian binary package.
 3. Install the latest stable release version of newtmgr from a Debian source package.

-If you are running on an amd64 platform, we recommend that you install from the binary package.
+If you are installing on an amd64 platform, we recommend that you install from the binary package.

 **Note:** See [Setting Up an Go Environment to Contribute to Newt and Newtmgr Tools](/faq/go_env) if you want to: